dkondratenko-dev/cmake_tutorial/documents/2025/systems-and-network-programming/cpp_networking_systems.md

 - When microsecond latency matters
 - When standard networking is too slow
 - When you need maximum network performance

+About SR-IOV: In virtualization, single root input/output virtualization (SR-IOV) is a specification that allows the isolation of PCI Express resources for manageability and performance reasons.

+A single physical PCI Express bus can be shared in a virtual environment using the SR-IOV specification.[1][2]
+The SR-IOV offers different virtual functions to different virtual components (e.g. network adapter) on a physical server machine.
+SR-IOV uses physical and virtual functions to control or configure PCIe devices.
+Physical functions have the ability to move data in and out of the device while virtual functions are lightweight PCIe functions that support data flowing but also have a restricted set of configuration resources.
+The virtual or physical functions available to the hypervisor or guest operating system depend on the PCIe device.[3]

+The SR-IOV allows different virtual machines (VMs) in a virtual environment to share a single PCI Express hardware interface.
+In contrast, MR-IOV allows I/O PCI Express to share resources among different VMs on different physical machines.

 ---